AdobeDocs/release-notes.en/help/current.md

 For the latest product documentation, see the [Adobe [!DNL Workfront] documentation home page](https://experienceleague.adobe.com/en/docs/workfront/using/home){target="_blank"}.

 ## [!DNL Adobe GenStudio for Performance Marketing] {#genstudio-marketing}

-Find latest release information and new documentation for [!DNL GenStudio for Performance Marketing].

-### New tutorials for GenStudio for Performance Marketing {#genstudio-tutorials}

 Video tutorials for GenStudio for Performance Marketing.